 - Develop strategies to improve your academic success.

 Students on warning or probation who failed to meet satisfactory academic progress will be suspended.

 You have two choices when suspended:

 - Serve your suspension

 If this is your first suspension, you need to sit out one semester.
 If this is your second suspension, you are required to sit out two semesters.
 Before returning to college, you are required to attend a re-admission session to create your academic plan and obtain a re-admit form.
 In order to process your re-admission to the college in a timely manner, we encourage you to attend a session at least four weeks before the start of the semester.
-Contact the Advising, Counseling and Career Center to set up an appointment at 651-779-3285.
+Contact the Advising, Counseling and Career Center to schedule a re-admission workshop at 651-779-3285.

 Students on Financial Aid Suspension